Skip to main content

 • Linear — single-threaded retrieval flow

-• Graph — planner graph exploration with frontier/frontier-edge metadata and branch state
+• Graph — action graph exploration with frontier/frontier-edge metadata and branch state

 Retrieval Strategy